Sleepful/movie_searcher/README.md

 # Netlify

-This project has been deployed to netlify at [movie-searcher-site.netlify.app/](https://movie-searcher-site.netlify.app/), it uses lambda functions for the API calls.
+This project has been deployed to netlify at [movie-searcher-site.netlify.app](https://movie-searcher-site.netlify.app), it uses [Netlify's lambda functions](https://www.netlify.com/products/functions/) for the API calls, they are like AWS lambdas.

 # What it looks like